hmemcpy/hmemcpy.com/source/_posts/2015-03-03-a-case-of-mysterious-spam-links-injection-by-block.md

 This also explains the other link: the bottom of my Bootstrap page contains a link to the Facebook and LinkedIn pages. uBlock must be matching `http://link*` as well.

-So if you find those while looking at your site through Chrome Dev Tools, don't be alarmed as I was &ndash; it's just your friendly neighborly adblock in action!
+So if you find those while looking at your site through Chrome Dev Tools, don't be alarmed as I was - it's just your friendly neighborly adblock in action!